No Time To Play

 This mirror is read-only, but you can try it on your own server:

 The current version is 1.5.1 as of 21 March 2025.
-You can have it under the terms of the Artistic Licence 2.0 (included with the source code).
+You can have it under the terms of the Artistic License 2.0 (included with the source code).
 See the public repository for how to get support, and other useful information.

 Features